Role of the CCO

 Despite much success, some of the early pioneers faced such an uphill battle that they ended up leaving or retiring early.
 Some were forced out the moment the company’s revenues hit a speed bump.
 Another had a heart attack, retired, and left the field altogether.

 However, not all suffered such dramatic fates.
-Many succeeded and carried the torch forwards, paving the way for others to follow.
+Many succeeded and carried the torch forward, paving the way for others to follow.
+We have also written about the Evolution of data before implementing AI if you are curious about data.

 The Genesis of the Chief Customer Officer

-The CCO role is evolving into more of a “Chief Customer Strategy Officer,” focused primarily upon driving profitable customer strategy at all levels of the company with the express goal of acquiring, retaining, and serving the right customers for greater profits.
-It is no longer a “nice to have” designation; for many companies it is business critical and primary source of competitive advantage.
+The Chief Customer Officer role is evolving into more of a “Chief Customer Strategy Officer,” focused primarily upon driving profitable customer strategy at all levels of the company with the express goal of acquiring, retaining, and serving the right customers for greater profits.
+It is no longer a “nice to have” designation; for many companies, it is a business critical and a primary source of competitive advantage.

 In contrast to the wider picture, the 'Customer' sector is a great place for gender diversity, with 46% of Chief Customer Officer and Chief Experience Officer appointments being female and of those, 6% of CCOs and 9% of CXOs Chief Experience Officers, were from under-represented ethnic groups.